 Volusia County consists of 16 municipalities, each offering diverse and unique qualities.
-Explore our communities and View Demographics about each city or town’s demographic profiles.
+Explore our communities and view demographic profiles for each city or town.

 Set against balmy breezes and anchored by miles of clean, hard-packed white sand, Daytona Beach is a diverse city famous for its beach and Halifax River, colleges and universities, motorsports racing and is a hub for aviation and aerospace innovation.